-The Instant Pot Mushroom Risotto with Peas was absolutely delicious!
-It was creamy and perfectly cooked.
+The end result of the Instant Pot Mushroom Risotto with Peas was a creamy and perfectly cooked great recipe.
 I served it with the Spatchcock Chicken Au Jus for a restaurant quality meal.
 I also like to pair this risotto with Chicken Schnitzel with Mustard Cream Sauce.
 Yum!

 Frequently Asked Questions

 The Vermouth, or white wine adds some flavor and a bit of acidity to the risotto.
 However, it can definitely be omitted.
 Since the Vermouth is basically evaporated, it is not necessary to add more liquid to replace the Vermouth.

 A key to the creamy texture of risotto is the high starch content of the rice.
 Arborio rice is a short grain rice with a high starch content, making it ideal for risotto.
 While a long grain rice can be used, it won’t produce quite as creamy a risotto.

 The starch content of the rice is important to the creaminess of the risotto.
 Therefore, I would not recommend that the rice be rinsed.

 The green peas add a bit of color and flavor to the risotto.
 However, they can definitely be omitted.